Master of Social Work (M.S.W.)

 The world of social work is complex and changing.
 That's why we've developed a dynamic, forward-thinking curriculum that starts with a comprehensive foundational phase focusing on skills that are grounded in theory and ethics.

-After completing core courses, you'll move to the advanced phase, where you'll create your own plan of study in one or more advanced practice areas:
+After completing core courses, you'll move to the specialist/advanced phase, where you'll create your own plan of study in one or more advanced practice areas:

 • Individuals and Families: Learn how to provide direct services that address clients' environment and overall well-being.

-• Organizations and Community: Be prepared to work effectively with entire communities and various types of organizations, including private and public companies and nonprofits.
+• Organizations and Communities: Be prepared to work effectively with entire communities and various types of organizations, including private and public companies and nonprofits.

 • Evaluation: Be prepared to develop an understanding of research and evidence-based practices.